Baby Eczema Vs. Baby Acne: How To Tell The Difference

 Baby eczema is by far the most common rash for babies.
 The National Eczema Association states that 9.6 million Americans under 18 have some type of eczema.
 One-third of those people have moderate to severe symptoms.

 Eczema is also known as atopic dermatitis — a chronic skin condition that takes the form of red, dry, and itchy rashes on the skin.
-Baby eczema typically develops in infants from around the age of six months.
+Other symptoms of baby eczema include:

 - Appears mainly on the cheeks and scalp